mikenomitch/mac-setup/README.md

 # Personal Setup for Mac OS

-This is a collection of resources to help set up a Mac OS machine in the style I like.
+This is a collection of resources to help set up a Mac OS machine.

 ## Contents